RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/3D/TransformVertices/README.md

 # TransformVertices

 ## Description
-Transform all vertices from `StartIndex` to `EndIndex` using `Matrix`
+Transform all vertices from `StartIndex` to `EndIndex` using `Matrix`.

 ## Parameters
 - `Matrix`
-The matrix used to transform the vertices, valid matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP
+The matrix used to transform the vertices, valid matrices are MAT_WORLD, MAT_VIEW and MAT_TEMP.
 - `StartIndex`
-The start of the range of tranforming vertices
+The start of the range of tranforming vertices.
 - `EndIndex`
-The end of the range of tranforming vertices
+The end of the range of tranforming vertices.

 ## Return Value
 None.